sakshilandge/OIBSIP/README.md

 * Task1- Basic Calculator
     * This is a web calculator with basic functions of BODMAS.
 * Task2- Blog
-    * This is a blog about about a K-Pop singer made using HTML and CSS only
+    * This is a blog about about a K-Pop singer made using HTML and CSS only.
 * Task3- To-Do List
     * This is a To-Do List app in which you can add, delete and modify your tasks.